How to register

 Colby-Sawyer College, Franklin Pierce University, Granite State College, Keene State College, New England College, New Hampshire Institute of Art, Plymouth State University, Rivier University, St. Anselm College, Southern New Hampshire University, University of New Hampshire, and University of New Hampshire at Manchester.

 Students will remain as degree candidates and continue to pay normal UNH tuition and fees, but must make their own room and board arrangements if they plan to spend a full semester at another consortium school.
 For more information and application forms, students should contact the UNH Manchester Associate Registrar at (603) 641-4164 or firstname.lastname@example.org.

-Please telephone the individual in advance to arrange a mutually-convenient time to meet.
+Please email in advance to arrange a mutually convenient time to meet.

-Students can authorize anyone you want to access their UNH billing and payment information, final grades and financial aid -- their parents, a family member, or a friend.
+Students can authorize anyone, including parents, family members or friends, to access their UNH billing and payment information, final grades and financial aid.
 Students are completely in charge of who has access, and can change that access at any time.

 The following six steps are all you need to do to set up access to the Parent Portal for your parents and/or others:

 - Log in with UNH username and password if not already logged in

 - Click Parent Portal tab

 You’ll receive an email confirming the account and so will the person you authorized to view your information.